ryan-mcclue/ryan-mcclue/src/knowledge.md

 So, due to complex overlapped/scheduling nature of modern CPUs can really only know if cache miss incurs penalty with vtune Uop website displays table for instructions

-Currently good that most things are little endian with 64 byte cAche lines, however some hardware guys Is going to come along and change it back to big endian

 An instruction of throughput 1 means issued every clock.
-As many instructions take longer than 1 cycle, each core requires a scheduler to see if it can execute something.
-View cpu as sections where there is some distance to communicate.

-People become attached to a way of programming which doesn't focus on solving the problem.
-They want to build rube-goldberg machines
-Selectively attacking problems seriously means you have a functional program quicker, whereby you can actually decide if those other problems need to be addressed.
-Can defer hard decisions later as they will be made better as you will have more technical expertise and more context to work with

-Testing is important.
 If you don't write tests, your software doesn't work.
 However, write higher level system tests, not excessive unit tests.
 More efficient and this is where bugs are likely to be.
 You often have to remove code, so having unit tests just increases the volume of code you have to write.
 Huge drain on productivity.
 Maybe for NASA.

-Faster cpu like Apple's m1 are irrelevant if software bad

-Floating point math faster than integers
+Complete code coverage on the one hand is very thorough, however don't get a lot of engineering output.
+Furthermore, most bugs appear in between systems not in units.
+Best way to test is to release on early access.
+This checks hardware and software, user may be running adobe acrobat which hogs cpu so instruct them to kill it before running your game.
+Or maybe 20000 chrome plugins.
+This is something a hardware lab can't tell you

 my style of programming and problems enjoy solving found in embedded, e.g your constrained with the silicon not like in web where you just build another data centre